Changissnz/nu_merchant_principal/README.md

 are relatively easy to detect in move tables (see tables GWRT1,GWRT3).
 Any 0-column (all elements are zero) in pulse-perspective tables point to the agent's move for that column being completely uncounterable.
-By the agent-perspective tables, any zeroless-column is for a move uncounterable by the pulse.
+By the agent-perspective tables, any zeroless-row is for a move uncounterable by the pulse.

 ![image info](./images/gwr_four.PNG)